via/viaems/README.md

 externally such that it can be directly referenced in `console.c`.

 ## Runtime configuration
-The serial console immediately outputs csv lines with a default set of values.
+The console is exposed via a serial interface, and on the stm32f4 target this uses a USB virtual console.
+The console immediately outputs csv lines with a default set of values.
 This set of values, along with any other configurable, can get viewed or changed by commands and responses.
-All commands are processed after a newline, and the result with start with a ` *`, distinguishing it from normal log output.
+All commands are processed after a newline, and the result with start with a `* `, distinguishing it from normal log output.

+There are various debug outputs that can also be enabled (primary the `sim.event_logging` flag), these outputs are prefixed with a `# `.

 Any configuration node may support the command `list`, `get`, or `set`.
 Toplevel nodes are `config` and `status`.
 The hierarchy of config nodes can be traversed